Erayus/AWS-Developer-Associate-Exam-Notes/README.md

 - Snapshots:
   - Used to backup EBS Volumes.
-  - Only tak the actual space of the blocks on the volume.
+  - Only take the actual space of the blocks on the volume.
     - If you snapshot a 100GB drive that only has 5 GB of data, then your EBS snapshot will only be 5GB.